Code-Institute-Submissions/thrill-seekers/README.md

 ### Implemented features
 #### User account management
 - Sign up: Users can create an account on the website to rate items and create a bucket list of parks they want to visit.
-- Sign in: Users can log in to their Thrill Theeker account with their registered email and password to access personalised features.
+- Sign in: Users can log in to their Thrill Theeker account with their registered email and password to access personalized features.
 - Sign out: Users can log out of their account.
 This way they are only logged in when they are actually using the site, making it safer to use.
 - Profile update: Users can update their profile information and publish some personal details if they wish.

 #### Park article/review management
-- Create a park article: Superuser, staff of the website operator can create a park article.
+- Create a park article: Superusers, staff of the website operator can create a park article.
 This contains a photo, some facts about the park and an evaluation of the park by the author.
 - View park articles: All users on the website can view park articles without logging in.
 All parks are listed one below the other in the overview on the homepage.
 By clicking on the link in the park name and in the park image, you can access the park details page.
 - Update park articles: The creator of the article can update it, add content to make changes or additions.
 - Delete park article: Creators can delete their own articles if they are no longer relevant because, for example, the park has been permanently closed.

 #### Contact form management
-- Create message via contact form:
+- Create a message via contact form:
 Users can send a message to the site operator without logging in, which is then saved in the database.
 Review of the transmitted message:
 The user is shown their sent data again for review.
 This process is secured by an edit token so that no third party can access it.